sergiopperez/Automatic_Differentiation_Tensorflow/README.md

-# automatic_differentiation_Tensorflow
-Automatic differentiation for linear regression in Tensorflow
+# Automatic differentiation for linear regression in Tensorflow

+__Objective__: apply automatic differentiation to train a linear regression layer defined with model subclassing in Tensorflow.

+Linear noisy data is initially created to serve as training data.